gloredo/react-blend/README.md

 There is nothing new here, this section of the documentation has the sole purpose of succinctly summarizing and keeping track of all folder and file scenarios possible to implement in each framework.

-- ✅ Role supported for the framework.
+- ✅ File Role supported for the framework.
-- ❌ Role not supported for the framework.
+- ❌ File Role not supported for the framework.
+- 🔨 File Role not supported for the framework, but has workaround.

 #### Important Rules